DCSaunders/autoumpire/README.md

 ```

 **Kills**

 Kills must be associated with a time.
-Double kills may be specified as in the first example below.
+Double kills may be specified as in the first example.
-One player may kill multiple players as in the second example below.
+One player may kill multiple players as in the second example.
+Multiple separate kills may take place at the same time as in the third example.
 Multiple players may not kill one player.

 ```
 "Player4" KILLS "Player2" ALSO "Player2" KILLS "Player4" TIME=15:05